Sterling silver

-Sterling silver is an alloy of silver containing 92.5% by weight of silver and 7.5% by weight of other metals, usually copper.
+Sterling silver is an alloy composed by weight of 92.5% silver and 7.5% other metals, usually copper.
 The sterling silver standard has a minimum millesimal fineness of 925.

 Fine silver, which is 99.9% pure silver, is relatively soft, so silver is usually alloyed with copper to increase its hardness and strength.
 Sterling silver is prone to tarnishing, and elements other than copper can be used in alloys to reduce tarnishing, as well as casting porosity and firescale.
 Such elements include germanium, zinc, platinum, silicon, and boron.
 Recent examples of these alloys include argentium, sterlium and silvadium.